 JIRA is most commonly used as an issue management system.
 But what is an “issue”?
 In global development communities, this is clear because JIRA is a capable Java product for managing development projects in the software development process and tracking requests, changes, and bugs.
 But less is known about how it can be used for other purposes, such as general task and case management of any project.

-JIRA is a project management product, adaptable by changing Java code, upgradeable with several hundred plugins, connected to several development environments, wikis, project management systems, continuous construction, code versioning, and a product for various business applications, from storage to administration.
+JIRA is a project management product that shares similarities with Wrike, adaptable by changing Java code, upgradeable with several hundred plugins, connected to several development environments, wikis, project management systems, continuous construction, code versioning, and a product for various business applications, from storage to administration.

 A good developer differs from the average by the quality of the code.
 The average developer, the one who ‘got into’ development just because salaries are relatively high, will deliver code that will work, but nothing more.
 A good developer will try to make the code ‘look’ good, that it is relatively easy to understand, read and view.